TheDev42/learn.dev42.co.uk/docs/networking.md

 - SOCKetS

 ### Presentation Layer (L6)
+Translation of data formats and encryption.

 - TLS

 - SSL

 ### Application Layer (L7)

-These protocols provide services directly to end-user applications.
-Some notable application layer protocols are:
+Application Protocols: These protocols provide services directly to end-users and define how applications interact over a network, such as HTTP for web browsing and SMTP for email.

 - HTTP (Hypertext Transfer Protocol): Used to access web pages.

 - FTP (File Transfer Protocol): Used for transferring files between computers.

 - DHCP